 Rotavirus vaccination was launched in October 2020 as the National Immunization Program (NIP).
 However, Mumps vaccine remains voluntary.
-Other existing gaps include MMR vaccine (mumps, measles and rubella) and the 5- or 6-in-1 combination vaccine (where hepatitis B and/or Hib vaccines are added to the 4-in-1 DTaP-IPV-diphtheria, tetanus, pertussis and inactivated polio) are still not available in Japan.
-EFPIA Vaccine Working Team continues to work to reduce regulatory and policy-related barriers for early adoption of combination vaccines as well as strongly promote “Life Course Immunization (Prevent all vaccine-preventable diseases from infants to the elderly)”.
+Other existing gaps include the “high-priority development vaccines” requested by MHLW, MMR vaccine (mumps, measles and rubella), the 5- or 6-in-1 combination vaccine (where hepatitis B and/or Hib vaccines are added to the 4-in-1 DTaP-IPV-diphtheria, tetanus, pertussis and inactivated polio) and high dose Quadrivalent Influenza vaccine are still not available in Japan.
+EFPIA Vaccine Working Team continues to work to reduce regulatory and policy-related barriers for early adoption and NIP of those vaccines as well as strongly promote “Life Course Immunization (Prevent all vaccine-preventable diseases from infants to the elderly)”.

-As in our statement issued in September 2020, “Proposal of vaccination system under COVID-19 pandemic”, to promote this movement, EFPIA Japan will work with other industry groups to reach out to national stakeholders and authorities to re-building the vaccine industry.
+As in our statement issued in September 2020, “Proposal of vaccination system under COVID-19 pandemic”, to promote this movement as a permanent move rather than a temporary one, EFPIA Japan has worked with other industry groups to reach out to national stakeholders and authorities to re-building the vaccine industry.

 Key issues and recommendations

 Vaccine Working Team, EFPIA Japan